 When I lead Jewish grandparenting discussion groups, the topic of creating an extended interfaith family often arises.
-Although this issue does not get a lot of attention at other times of the year, many of the questions I hear relate to December holidays:
+Many of the questions I hear relate to December holidays:

-"How can we create a warm relationship with our son-in-law’s or daughter-in-law’s parents?
+"How can we create a warm relationship with our mechutonim (child's in-laws)?
 We like them a lot and want to be together as a family – for ourselves, our children and our grandchildren – but they celebrate Christmas and we do not.”

-It is important to remember that whenever a couple becomes engaged or gets married, there may be questions about celebrating holidays and maintaining family traditions:
+It is important to remember that whenever partners from any background make a commitment to one another, become engaged, or get married, there may be questions about celebrating holidays and maintaining family traditions:

 Where, when, and what will we celebrate?